Purpose

 |

-| ENABLE_ARBITRATION_SERVICE | Modifies the enabling status of the arbitration service, if it is deployed for the tenant. |
+| ENABLE_ARBITRATION_SERVICE | In a scenario where an arbitration service is deployed, modifies the status of the arbitration service for the tenant. |

-| [DEFAULT] TABLEGROUP | Modifies the default table group of the tenant.
-The value NULL specifies to disable the default table group. |
+| [DEFAULT] TABLEGROUP | Modifies the default table group information of the tenant.
+NULL indicates that the default table group is canceled. |

 | ENABLE_EXTENDED_ROWID | Specifies whether to enable the Extended ROWID mode for all tables in the tenant.
-After you enable this mode, it cannot be disabled.
-However, you can use the tenant-level parameter default_enable_extended_rowid to specify whether to enable the Extended ROWID mode for tables created later.
-For more information about the default_enable_extended_rowid parameter, see default_enable_extended_rowid. |
+Once enabled, this parameter cannot be disabled.
+However, you can use the tenant-level configuration item default_enable_extended_rowid to specify whether to enable the Extended ROWID mode for newly created tables.
+For more information about the tenant-level configuration item default_enable_extended_rowid, see default_enable_extended_rowid. |

-| system_var_name | Modifies the system variable values of the tenant. |
+| system_var_name | Modifies the value of a system variable for the tenant. |

-| RENAME GLOBAL_NAME TO | Renames the tenant. |
+| RENAME GLOBAL_NAME TO | Modifies the name of the tenant. |

 | COMMENT | Modifies the comment. |